MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 16. The prior command only displays the IDs of the users assigned to the selected role.
 However, you can match the ID that's displayed with Patti's ID to verify that her account has been assigned the **Service Support Administrator** role.
 As you can see, Patti is the only user assigned to the role.

 17. Let's now repeat this process to see all the users assigned to the Global Administrator role.
 Repeat step 15 to verify how many Adatum users have been assigned to the **Global Administrator** role.
-To complete this command, you must first copy (**Ctrl+c**) the ID of the Global Administrator role to the clipboard.
+To complete this command, you must first copy (**Ctrl+C**) the ID of the Global Administrator role to the clipboard.
 You can find this ID in the list of enabled roles when you ran step 12. <br/>

-	**Warning:** Copy the ID of the Global Administrtor role and not the ID of the Global Administrator role template.
+	**Warning:** Copy the ID of the Global Administrator role and NOT the ID of the Global Administrator role template.

 18. Verify there are multiple Adatum users who've been assigned the Global Administrator role.
 In a real-world scenario, the Microsoft 365 Administrator would use this PowerShell command to monitor how many global admins exist in their Microsoft 365 deployment.
-They would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment - depending on the size of the organization).  <br/>
+They would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment, depending on the size of the organization).  <br/>

 	In the case of this lab, while your lab hosting provider assigned the Global Administrator role to users other than the MOD Administrator (and you assigned it to Holly Dickson), you'll leave these users as is.
 In this fictitious Adatum deployment, there's no point in wasting your time removing this role from their accounts.
 Plus, some of the future lab tasks are based on these users being assigned the Global Administrator role. <br/>

-	**Important:** Just remember that in your real world deployments, the Microsoft 365 Administrator should monitor the Global Administrator role on a periodic basis to keep the number of assigned users between 2 and 4.
+	**IMPORTANT:** Just remember that in your real-world deployment, the Microsoft 365 Administrator should monitor the Global Administrator role on a periodic basis to keep the number of assigned users between 2 and 4.

-19. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.
+19. Leave your Windows PowerShell session open for future lab exercises, but minimize it before going on to the next task.

 ### Task 3 - Verify Delegated Administration